Iowa Student Loans

 As you develop a plan for financing your education, remember that federal student loans are often the most affordable way to borrow money.
 The U.S. Department of Education issues loans at low fixed interest rates, with manageable repayment plans to help you repay your loans on time.
 Federal loans can often be consolidated, or combined into a single sum, to streamline the process of paying them off.

-There are two major types of federal student loans: Direct Loans and Perkins Loans.
-You can apply for both types of loans by completing the Free Application for Federal Student Aid, or FAFSA.
-Perkins Loans, which are issued through post-secondary institutions using federal funds, are based on strong financial need and highly competitive.
+There is one major type of federal student loans: Direct Loans.
+You can apply by completing the Free Application for Federal Student Aid, or FAFSA.

 Direct Loans, the most common type of federal loan, fall into four different categories: